ispaik06/fusion2urdf-ros2/README.md

+This repo is forked from forked from [dheena2k2/fusion2urdf-ros2](https://github.com/dheena2k2/fusion2urdf-ros2)

+`utils.py` is modified because the latest version of python is used by Fusion360 and this is not fit in the original fusion2urdf-ros2 exporter.

+---
 # fusion2urdf ROS2

 This repository is initially forked from [syuntoku14/fusion2urdf](https://github.com/syuntoku14/fusion2urdf) and edited to export description package suited for ROS2 ament_python type build.
 Check out [syuntoku14/fusion2urdf](https://github.com/syuntoku14/fusion2urdf) for converting fusion360 model to robot description package of ROS1.